jokieleung/NTRD/README.md

 # Citation

-If you find this paper helps your research, please kindly consider citing our paper in your publications.
+If you find this codebase helps your research, please kindly consider citing our paper in your publications.

 ```bibtex
 @inproceedings{liang2021learning,